Post inflammatory Hyperpigmentation Singapore

 Laser treatment of postinflammatory hyperpigmentation can be considered in cases that are long-standing, PIH refractory to topical treatments or dermal PIH involvement.
 Pigment specific lasers such as the Q-switched and Pico-second lasers work by breaking down melanin into smaller fragments which are subsequently cleared by your body.
 Pico-second lasers causes less collateral skin damage and are safer in darker skin types.
 However, laser treatments for PIH must be done cautiously, high energy laser treatments may potentially darken your PIH.

-As each case is different, a consultation with your doctor to discuss the best postinflammatory hyperpigmentation treatment option that is unique for your skin type and condition is essential.
+As each case is different, Dr Ng. will discuss with you the best postinflammatory hyperpigmentation treatment option that is unique for your skin type and condition to reach your aesthetic goals.

 Postinflammatory hyperpigmentation is not an easy condition to manage.
 The first step would be to address any existing inflammation, infection or injury to the skin.